pavliy/node-vehicles/README.md

 ## Tech debt

 - API E2E tests coverage should be extended.
-I'd for sure check things like: full lifecycle of request, errors/success, caching - those things should be automated for sure
+Errors/success, caching - those things should be automated for sure
 - Validation if vehicle exists or not - can be checked earlier using validators.
 And the same db repository can be then used inside service
 - Cache is now in-memory.
 For production - I'd for sure go with REDIS or similar for production.
 Here it's easy to switch
 - Ideally tracing metrics should be in place.
 I usually push to DataDog or ELK